socialgene/socialgene.github.io/docs/neo4j/interacting.md

 One of the easiest methods to start playing with your database is viewing it within Neo4j's web browser (but you'll need to know the [graph query language "Cypher"](https://neo4j.com/docs/getting-started/cypher-intro){: target='_blank'})

+## From VSCode

+You can connect to and query the database from inside VSCode editor.
+This is helpful for writing/debugging code that interacts with the database.
+See: https://neo4j.com/developer-blog/run-cypher-without-leaving-your-ide-with-neo4j-vscode-extension/

 ## Cytoscape

 A running Neo4j database can be queried from within Cytoscape for visualizing and creating presentable subgraphs